MicrosoftDocs/intellicode/docs/intellicode-visual-studio-code-completions.md

 If the whole-line autocompletion includes empty strings:

-1. The cursor will automatically move to the first empty string upon accepting the prediction with the `TAB` key.
+1. The cursor automatically moves to the first empty string upon accepting the prediction with the `TAB` key.
-2. If further empty strings exist within the prediction, pressing the `TAB` key again will automatically move the cursor to the next empty string.
+2. If further empty strings exist within the prediction, pressing the `TAB` key again automatically moves the cursor to the next empty string.

 ## Installation

-The extension can be aquired at the following link: [IntelliCode Completions extension for VS Code](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.vscodeintellicode-completions)
+You can download the extension at the following link: [IntelliCode Completions extension for VS Code](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.vscodeintellicode-completions)

 The extension is supported by Visual Studio Code November 2021 Release 1.63 or later.